 Courtney (The Explorer) is an LGBTQ+ travel content creator and 7-year nomadic traveling human originally from Chicago, USA.

-Drive just an hour from the bustling city of Puerto Vallarta and you will find Sayulita, a colorful beach town near the lush jungle and mountainside.
-The bohemian town is one of the best places in Mexico for its surfing and artisan culture.
-I personally love Sayulita because of its laidback free-spirited vibe.
-Rather than mega-resorts, you will find quirky boutiques and Airbnbs at an affordable price.
+Just an hour from the bustling city of Puerto Vallarta, you’ll find Sayulita, a colorful beach town near the lush jungle and mountainside that’s the best place to vacation in Mexico (in my opinion).
+The bohemian town is one of the best Mexico places for surfing and artisan culture.
+I love Sayulita because of its laid-back, free-spirited vibe.
+Rather than mega-resorts, you’ll find quirky boutiques and affordable Airbnbs.

-Sayulita is also known for its trendy food scene with a variety of restaurants serving authentic Mexican fare, plant-based cuisine, and seafood.
+Sayulita is also known for its trendy food scene, with various restaurants serving authentic Mexican fare, plant-based cuisine, and seafood.
 Explore the vibrant town and find a spot to eat for lunch.
-Afterward, walk the streets lined with colorful buildings and shop artisanal boutiques for housewares, bohemian clothing, and jewelry.
+Afterward, walk the streets lined with colorful buildings and shop in artisanal boutiques for housewares, bohemian clothing, and jewelry.

 Kick back and enjoy this boho paradise!